AI-generated

 Ruling

-• The Court declared Judge Limbona GUILTY of GROSS MISCONDUCT and DISHONESTY, ordering his DISMISSAL from service effective March 26, 1998 (the date of CoC filing), with FORFEITURE of all accrued retirement benefits and monetary entitlements, if any, and BARRED him from re-employment in the government.
-He was also DIRECTED TO REFUND salaries and benefits received from March 26, 1998, to November 30, 1998.
+• Penalty: Dismissal from service effective March 26, 1998 (date of COC filing), with forfeiture of all accrued retirement benefits and other monetary entitlements, bar from re-employment in government, and directive to refund all salaries, allowances, and benefits received from March 26, 1998 to November 30, 1998 within 10 days from finality.

 Doctrines